Calendar views are ways of presenting events in a main calendar spud.

 On this tab, you choose the settings that control how the Event Actions panel looks.

-If you set global styles, those styles are reflected in the settings on this tab.
+Tip If you set global styles, those global settings are reflected in the Styles sections of the Event Actions Panel tab.

-Tip If you prefer to hide the Event Actions panel, you can turn if off in the settings for each individual calendar view.
+Tip If you prefer to hide the Event Actions panel, you can change the event actions settings for each individual calendar view.
 Learn more.

 Using calendar actions, visitors can print the current calendar view and subscribe to your calendar to stay informed about upcoming events.